hermanschaaf/ironzebra/README.md

 This will be a growing feature list.
 If you feel like it's lacking something important to you, please feel free to fork and make pull requests!

  - Markdown posts
+ - RSS Feed of posts
+ - Customizable Categories
- - Uses MongoDB for storage
+ - MongoDB for storage
  - A simple admin interface
  - Deploys effortlessly to Heroku